-The Sixes River originates in the Rogue River Siskiyou National Forest and flows for over 30 miles through dense coastal forests before emptying into the Pacific Ocean.
-The river mouth sits 5 miles north of Port Orford at Cape Blanco.
+The Sixes River originates in the Rogue River Siskiyou National Forest and flows for more than 30 miles through dense coastal forests before reaching the Pacific Ocean.
+The river mouth is located about 5 miles north of Port Orford near Cape Blanco.

-The name "Sixes River" has several origin stories.
-Some sources claim it was named after the leader of a local First People's clan, while others believe it derives from the Chinook language, meaning "friend."
-Another interpretation is that it comes from the Kwatami tribe, translating to "people by the far north country."
+The name "Sixes River" has several possible origins.
+Some believe it was named after a local First People's leader, while others say it comes from a Chinook word meaning "friend."
+Another theory is that it comes from the Kwatami tribe and means "people of the far north country."

-The upper river area is, also, largely under mining claims, and many roads leading to the river are gated by private logging companies.
+The upper river area is also partially under mining claims, and some roads leading to the river pass through private logging lands and may be gated.

 Sixes River Rockhounding & Gold Panning